UFResearchComputing/ticrypt-spank/README.md

 ### Prerequisites

 This SPANK plugin requires [libconfig](http://hyperrealm.github.io/libconfig/) which is broadly availble under common Linux distributions.
 Utilizing the plugin requires a functional [Slurm](https://www.schedmd.com/) installation with [plugstack](https://slurm.schedmd.com/spank.html) configuration.
-Building the packages or development requires slurm-devel.
+Building the packages or development requires slurm-devel as well as a checked out copy of the [slurm source](https://github.com/SchedMD/slurm) of correct version for your system in order to build the job submit plugin.

 ### Installation